AugurProject/augur-audits/keythereum-audit.md

 # <a id="heading-1"/> Introduction

 The Keythereum library has been audited by [Kirill Fomichev](https://github.com/fanatid), [Maciej Hirsz](https://github.com/maciejhirsz), and [Gustav Simonsson](https://github.com/gustav-simonsson) during March-April 2017.
 The findings of the audit are presented in this document.
+This document will be updated if additional changes are made to Keythereum from the auditors findings.

 ## <a id="heading-1.1"/> Authenticity